arve0/npm-download-size-cli/README.md

 1.08 MiB
 ```

-The reported size includes dependecies. `download-size` gets size from the gzipped tarballs (e.g. http://registry.npmjs.org/lodash/-/lodash-4.17.4.tgz), so space on disk will be higher.
+The reported size includes all dependecies. `download-size` gets size from the gzipped tarballs (e.g. http://registry.npmjs.org/lodash/-/lodash-4.17.4.tgz), so space on disk will be higher.

 ## Why?